By Arthur Teboul//Updated /7 min read/How-To

 5. Press Space on any .md file in Finder

 Markdown Preview handles standard formatting — headings, lists, code blocks, links.
 It doesn't support Mermaid diagrams or syntax highlighting in code blocks.
 Updates arrive automatically through the App Store.
+If those gaps matter, MacMD Viewer ($19.99 one-time) covers both.

 Markdown Preview is a $2.99 Mac App Store app by Anybox Ltd that adds Markdown QuickLook support without using Terminal or Homebrew.
 It renders standard Markdown formatting but lacks Mermaid diagram rendering and code syntax highlighting.